-You may have heard the word probiotics mentioned when talking about a healthy lifestyle.
+You may have heard the word probiotics mentioned when discussing a healthy lifestyle.
 Firstly, let’s get into what probiotics are.

 What Are Probiotics?

 Probiotics are live microorganisms that help to balance our gut microbiome.
-They add good bacteria to our gastrointestinal tract that ensures our gut is functioning well.
+They add good bacteria to our gastrointestinal tract, ensuring our gut functions well.

 In a functioning gut, we have over a hundred trillion good bacteria, which far outweighs how many bad bacteria are in there.
 Probiotics are consumed in certain foods in our diet or can be taken as dietary supplements to help the gut function well - restoring and enhancing gut health.

 It is the digestive system - it flows right from our mouths to the anus.
 It is made up of “hollow organs”, which are the mouth, oesophagus, stomach, small intestine, large intestine and anus.1